cityresearch/map673/module-03/lesson-03.md

 sliderControl.addTo(map);
 ```

 Note the curious event listener that's listening for a `mousedown` on the slider, and then invoking the method *stopPropagation()* within the callback.
 What is that doing?
-Without that, when the user uses the range slider, the slippy map panning functionality also occurs, annoyingly moving the map when the user drags the slider widget across the track.
+Without that, when the user uses the range slider, the slippy map panning functionality also occurs, annoyingly moving the map when the slider widget is dragged across the track.
 Stopping propagation prevents the event target's parent element (i.e., the map) from detecting the click event.
 In programming terms, stopping propagation prevents the event from "bubbling up" the DOM tree.

-We also want to provide the user with some visual labels of the range slider's min and max values, which will display the current value of the slider.
+We also want to provide the user with some visual labels of the range slider's min and max values (the currently value of the slider is updated within the legend).
 To do this, we can wrap our `input` element within a `label` element and manually hard-code our min and max values between two `span` tags:

 ```html
     <label><span class="min">2001</span><span class="max">2013</span>